sgoldenlab/simba/docs/Scenario4.md

 Also, so that we do not overfit the predictive classifiers to the experimental data, a different set of pilot videos have been recorded of resident-inturder pairings using identical video acquisition parameters.
 A total of 20 pilot videos were recorded.

 # **Scenario 4**: Analyzing amd adding new Experimental data to a previously started project.
-In this Scenario, you have already generated a predictive classifier for "Behavior that Will Get a Nature Paper (Behavior BtWGaNP)" (see [Scenario 1](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md)), and you have used the classifier to analyze Day 1 of your Experimental data (see [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md)).
+In this current Scenario, you have already generated a predictive classifier for "Behavior that Will Get a Nature Paper (Behavior BtWGaNP)" (see [Scenario 1](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario1.md)), and you have used the classifier to analyze Day 1 of your Experimental data (see [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md)).
 You may have also updated your classifier to make it better in [Scenario 3](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario3.md).
 You now wish to use the BtWGaNP classifier to analyse Days 2 and 3 of your Experimental data.

-**Note:** This Scenario is very similar to [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md), however, we will take a slightly different approach to analyzing additional data in SimBA (see below).
+>**Note:** This Scenario is very similar to [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md), however, we will take a slightly different approach to analyzing additional data in SimBA (see *Part 1* below).

 ## Part 1: 'Clean up your previous project' (.. or alternatively create a new project).

 We will need start with a project directory tree that does not contain any other CSV data than the data we want to analyze.
 If you are coming along from [Scenario 1](https://github.com/sgoldenlab/simba/edit/master/docs/Scenario1.md) or [Scenario 2](https://github.com/sgoldenlab/simba/edit/master/docs/Scenario2.md), you will have one or several project trees already.
-However, the project trees may contains the files used to create the BtWGaNP classifier ([Scenario 1](https://github.com/sgoldenlab/simba/edit/master/docs/Scenario1.md)), or data from Day 1 of the experiments ([Scenario 2](https://github.com/sgoldenlab/simba/edit/master/docs/Scenario1.md)).
+However, the project trees may contain the files used to create the BtWGaNP classifier ([Scenario 1](https://github.com/sgoldenlab/simba/edit/master/docs/Scenario1.md)), or data from Day 1 of the experiments ([Scenario 2](https://github.com/sgoldenlab/simba/edit/master/docs/Scenario1.md)).
 If you look in the different sub-directories of the `project_folder/csv` folder in your previous projects, you will see the CSV files we used to generate the project and/or have analyzed previously.
-If we continue using one of these project as is, SimBA will see these csv files and analyze these files in addition to your new as yet un-analyzed experimental data from Day 2 and 3 of the experiment.
+If we continue using one of these project as is, SimBA will see these CSV files and analyze these files in addition to your new as yet un-analyzed experimental data from Day 2 and 3 of the experiment.

 As these files have been analyzed before, we shouldn't have to analyze them again.
 In [Scenario 2](https://github.com/sgoldenlab/simba/blob/master/docs/Scenario2.md), we created a new project to avoid mixing the files that were used to create the predictive classifier for behavior BtWGaNP with the new experimental files we were to analyze.